zevenet/kube-nftlb/README.md

 ```
 *The curl that we have launched returns a json with the information configured in our farms.*

-## Creation and assignment of deployments :pushpin:
+## Creation and assignment of deployments :pencil2:

 In this section we will see how to create a deployment and how we can assign it to other pods (our service).
 But first we have to know what a deployment is.